Have viewbooks past their prime? Do they have one foot in the grave? Our answer is: not yet. And here’s why:

 Admissions directors would be the first to tell you that, when effectively branded and designed, viewbooks positively impact the admissions funnel.
 Consider the results some Turnaround clients have enjoyed:

 Flint Hill School: Almost 100% increase in ninth-grade applications in the first year.

 Ridley College: 35% increase in inquiries, 4% in applications, 45% in enrollments, and 21% in campus interviews in the first year.

 Newark Academy: Highest application pool in the history of the school in the first year.

-Our frequent partner Andrea Jarrell just completed admissions branding for Yale, including a stupendously well-received viewbook.
+Our frequent partner Andrea Jarrell created admissions branding for Yale, including a stupendously well-received viewbook.
 She comments, “Even the Ivies like Yale, Columbia, and Penn still think it’s important to create viewbooks to communicate their brands.”

 VIEWBOOKS AREN’T DEAD.